giaat/learn-angular-node/README.md

 ## Goal
 We are going to build a TODO application.
 For simplicity sake, we are going to have only one entity which is __Task__.
+This entity will have 2 fields: title and content.

 At the end of the project we will have a simple application to handle TODO tasks that contacts a REST API on the server.